Anku5hk/Programmers_guide_to_Python/book.md

 print(my_array) # array('i', [5, 3, 5, 2, 7, 8, 67, 87])
 ```
 ### 3.2 Tuple
-* Are ordered collection of sequence of items similar to lists.
-But unlike list they are Immutable (items cannot be altered/deleted), so they are preferred when data should not be changed.
+* Are ordered collection of sequence of items similar to *list*s.
+But unlike *list* they are Immutable (items cannot be altered/deleted), so they are preferred when data should not be changed.
 They are data efficient than *list* and are slightly faster than *list*.
-Indexing, Slicing is supported and they are iterable objects just like lists, but there no tuple comprehension (it becomes a generator).
+Indexing, Slicing is supported and they are iterable objects just like lists, but there no *tuple* comprehension (it becomes a generator).
-* They are mostly used to store different data type items, unlike list which are mostly used for storing similar items, but either way is also valid.
+* They are mostly used to store different data type items, unlike *list* which are mostly used for storing similar items, but either way is also valid.
 * Create a *tuple*.
 ```Python
 # insert items inside '()' brackets